Quantum optical coherence: From linear to nonlinear interferometers: Introduction

-Owing to these recent results, a more complete understanding of the role of first-order classical and higher-order quantum coherence in these systems is needed.
-In this work, we explore the coherence properties of various interferometric schemes through click measurements of the output fields.
-Interferometer configurations spanning from linear to nonlinear are considered and the measured data closely follows theoretical predictions.
-To obtain the pure investigation of coherence in different interferometers, here we only consider vacuum seeded nonlinear process, since the coherence property dramatically change with the seeded input field.
 The paper is structured as follows: A consistent framework for comparing the various interferometeric schemes is first introduced in Sec. \ref{interferometers}.
-Two instructive examples in linear interferometery are then reviewed in Sec. \ref{lin-interferometers}, before the theory describing the expected fringing patterns for both the singles and coincidence clicks of the output beams for both semi-nonlinear (Sec. \ref{semi-interferometers}) and nonlinear interferometers (Sec. \ref{nonlin-interferometers}) is established.
+Two instructive examples in linear interferometery are then reviewed in Sec. \ref{lin-interferometers}, before the theory describing the expected fringing patterns for both the singles and coincidence clicks of the output beams for both seminonlinear (Sec. \ref{semiinterferometers}) and nonlinear interferometers (Sec. \ref{nonlin-interferometers}) is established.
 Extending upon previous theory, a model for the nonlinear interferometer including the effects arising due to broadband radiation is developed and discussed in Sec. \ref{nonlin-interferometers}.
-Sec. \ref{4-interferometers} then provides a summary and comparison of the various interferometer geometries.
-Next, in Sec. \ref{experiment}, we present results from an experimental setup designed in such a way that minor modifications to the setup allows for investigation of both semi-nonlinear and nonlinear interferometer configurations.
+Section \ref{4-interferometers} then provides a summary and comparison of the various interferometer geometries.
+Next, in Sec. \ref{experiment}, we present results from an experimental setup designed in such a way that minor modifications to the setup allows for investigation of both seminonlinear and nonlinear interferometer configurations.
 Finally, in Sec. \ref{result}, the experimental results are discussed and compared with theoretical predictions.